 Linear alpha olefins are alkenes with a chemical formula CXH2x and are distinguished from other olefins by the double bond formed at the alpha position.
 As a result of this double bond, they are used for manufacturing a variety of polymers and synthetic lubricants.
 Some of the common types of linear alpha olefins are 1-Hexene, 1-Octene, 1 -Butene and 1-Decene.
 They can be found in different forms such as solids, large crystals, liquid, dry powder and gas vapours, depending on the length of their carbon chain.
-A new research report by IMARC Group, titled “Linear Alpha Olefins Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2018-2023”, estimates that the market was worth around US$ 8 Billion in 2017, registering a CAGR of around 5% during the year 2010-2017.
-The report further anticipates the market to reach US$ 12 Billion by 2023, at a projected CAGR of nearly 7% over the forecast period.
+A new research report by IMARC Group, titled “Linear Alpha Olefins Market: Global Industry Trends, Share, Size, Growth, Opportunity and Forecast 2019-2024”, estimates that the market was worth US$ 9 Billion in 2018, registering a CAGR of around 8.2% during the period 2011-2018.
+The report further anticipates the market to reach US$ 12.3 Billion by 2024, at a projected CAGR of 5.1% over the forecast period.

 Global Linear Alpha Olefins Market Drivers/Constraints: